 - Start the Windows Update services again by typing these commands.

 net start wuauserv net start cryptSvc net start bits net start msiserver

 - Try running Windows Update again to confirm if the error is gone.

 Method 7: Running the SubInACL Tool

 For older operating systems like Windows Vista, there was a bug involving .NET Framework 2.0 which caused by incorrect access control list permissions on some registry hives which causes certain applications to not install.
 The SubInACL fixes this issue by repairing the file and registry permissions that are needed to install .MSI based setups.

 - Download the SubInACL tool and install it.
 This utility will be installed to C:\Program Files\Windows Resource Kits\Tools.

 - Download this script and edit it with Notepad or any other text editor.
 Replace the values named YOURUSERNAME to the Windows user account that you’re logged in with and save.
-You can find your username by looking at the username listed in the Username column of the Processes tab or the Users tab in Windows Task Manager.
+You can find your username by looking at the username listed in the Username column of the Processes tab or the Users tab in the Windows Task Manager.

 - Right-click on the script and Run as Administrator.

 - After the reset.cmd script completes, try to install the software that previously failed to install on your system.